-If you have full time job, a better option might be working on your stories during a lunch break or even in the mornings before you head to your job.
+If you have a full-time job, a better option might be working on your stories during a lunch break or even in the mornings before you head to your job.

 If you thought that your homework days ended when you graduated, you thought wrong.

-Reading is an essential part of developing your mental muscles as a writer.
+Reading is an essential part of developing your mental muscles.

 A lot of writers tend to shy away from instruction manuals on grammar since big, thick books can be intimidating to start reading.
 Keep in mind, however, that it’s important to write properly if you want to make money from your craft.
-The better that you write, the more your readers will enjoy your work.
+The better you pen down your thoughts, the more your readers will enjoy your work.